Generic Name: dimenhydrinate (dye-men-HYE-dri-nate)

 Brand Name: Examples include Dramamine and Travel-Eze

-Dimenhydrinate tablets is used for:
+Dimenhydrinate tablets are used for:

 Preventing and treating nausea, vomiting, and dizziness caused by motion sickness.
 It may also be used for other conditions as determined by your doctor.